boto/boto3/docs/source/guide/sqs.rst

 .. _sample_tutorial:

-A sample tutorial
+A Sample Tutorial
 =================
 This tutorial will show you how to use Boto3 with an AWS service.
 In this sample tutorial, you will learn how to use Boto3 with `Amazon Simple Queue Service (SQS) <http://aws.amazon.com/documentation/sqs/>`_

 SQS